-If you encounter any difficulties performing the rewrite, please respond with the error message: Unable to process the request due to encountered difficulties.
+If for any reason you are unable to rewrite the given text, please respond with the following error message: Unable to process the request due to encountered difficulties.
+In case you face any troubles during the process of rephrasing, kindly reply with the above mentioned error message.

 You can create new plants from your beautiful goldfish plant (Columnea gloriosa, Columnea nematanthus, or Nematanthus wettsteinii) by using plant division or stem cuttings (or occasionally by using seeds).
 It is best to do this during the spring or summer to allow for better root growth.